muratk5n/thirdwave/en/README.md

 ---

 How deadly is Omicron?
 See below.
-Not as bad as October peak of Delta (yet) but it doesn't look harmless either.
+Not as bad as October peak of Delta so far, but it doesn't look harmless either.

 [[-]](2020/02/corona.md#usdailydeath)